salabim/peek/readme.md

 numbers={'one': 1, 'thousand': 1000, 'million': 1000000, 'x1234567890': 1234567890}
 ```

+Note that under Python <=3.7, numbers are never underscored.

 ## seperator / sep

 By default, pairs (on one line) are separated by `, `.